 Plus, registration is exciting because it makes the entire process official.
 Once it’s complete, you’ll have your own business!

 Your business location is important because it can affect taxes, legal requirements, and revenue.
-Most people will register their business in the state where they live, but if you’re planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to boat rental businesses.
+Most people will register their business in the state where they live, but if you’re planning to expand, you might consider looking elsewhere.
+Some states could offer real advantages when it comes to boat rental businesses.

 Business entities come in several varieties, each with its pros and cons.
 The legal structure you choose for your boat rental business will shape your taxes, personal liability, and business registration requirements, so choose wisely.